 \begin{proposition} Under \Cref{ass:unc,ass:mar}, $ATT_Y(Z_{lt^*-1})$ and $ATT_Y$ are identified and given by

 and

 \end{proposition}

 The proof of \Cref{prop:1} is provided in \Cref{sec:proofs}.
-The result in \Cref{prop:1} says that the average effect of the policy across treated locations for a Covid-19 related policy is point identified even in the case where the outcomes themselves could depend on the number of actual cases and the number of actual cases is not observed.
-The main conditions for this identification result are (i) some baseline identification strategy (we used unconfoundedness) and (ii) the additional condition that, after conditioning on pre-treatment characteristics (which include pre-treatment outcomes, pre-treatment number of confirmed cases, pre-treatment number of tests, and population), the unobserved number of actual cases (in the absence of the policy) would follow the same distribution as for untreated locations.
-Moreover, the $ATT_Y$ can be recovered by comparing outcomes in treated locations to outcomes in untreated locations that had the same observed pre-treatment characteristics.
+The result in \Cref{prop:1} says that the average effect of the policy among treated locations is point identified even in the case where the outcomes themselves could depend on the number of actual cases and the number of actual cases is not observed.
+The main conditions for this identification result are (i) some baseline identification strategy (we used unconfoundedness) and (ii) the conditional independence assumption for pre-treatment actual Covid-19 cases.
+Moreover, $ATT_Y$ can be recovered by comparing outcomes in treated locations to outcomes in untreated locations that had the same observed pre-treatment characteristics.